- Explore + View

 The Harn is currently recruiting responsible, inquisitive, focused and enthusiastic adults and students ages 18+ who are interested in fostering a sense of belonging among museum audiences.

-To inquire, please contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at firstname.lastname@example.org with your resume and weekly availability for Fall 2017.
+To inquire, please contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at firstname.lastname@example.org with your resume and availability.
 Volunteers should be able to commit to two semesters of service.
 Need help preparing a resume?
 Visit the UF Career Resource Center for examples and guidance.

 The MUSE (Museum University Student Educator) program is for creative, energetic and dynamic university students, wanting to share their love of art with others.
 MUSEs are one-semester project volunteers who create and present interactive and engaging experiences for museum visitors.
 Each semester, a group of 10–15 students from diverse academic backgrounds work together to imagine and produce activities for Museum Nights, a monthly, after-hours museum experience.
 Download an application here.
 For more information, contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at email@example.com or 352.294.7061.